drzwave/ZRAD/README.md

 # Railtest

 RailTest is required for calibrating the 39MHz crystal on the ZRAD PCB.
+The Z-Wave radio will work fine without calibrating the crystal but for MUST be calibrated before measuring the range.
+The crystal on each ZRAD unit must be individually calibrated within 1ppm to achieve maximum RF range over the lifetime of the board.

 ## Build Railtest